PRIVACY POLICY

 Privacy Policy: https://www.facebook.com/about/privacy/

-Anbieter: Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Irland
+Provider: Twitter International Company, One Cumberland Place, Fenian Street, Dublin 2, D02 AX07, Ireland

 Privacy Policy: https://twitter.com/de/privacy